overshard/timestrap/README.md

 `source .venv/bin/acivate`.
 Also make sure you've migrated, created a superuser and the other tasks.
 Once that is done you can then run Timestrap with Gulp:

-    node_modules/.bin/gulp
+    gulp

 This provides you with live updated static files for working on the files in `static_src`.
-Once you've completed your changes you can stop Gulp, run `node_modules/.bin/gulp build` and commit the changes.
+Once you've completed your changes you can stop Gulp, run `gulp build` and commit the changes.
 We do this to reduce the number of dependencies required to install Timestrap for people who don't want to update static files source code or dependencies.